 Often on projects architects and civil engineers collaborate.
 Some examples of these are airports, modern bridges and multifarious projects.

 The scope of Civil Engineering has made it mandatory for civil engineers to specialize further.

 Mostly into areas such as structural, geotechnical, environmental, construction and transportation engineering etc, which are all parts of civil engineering.

-For the architects, in the building industry for example, there are additional built environment professionals who work together with him to deliver projects.
+For architects, in the building industry, for example, there are additional built environment professionals who work together with them to deliver projects.

 Some of these professionals are town planners, Land surveyors, Quantity surveyors, Estate surveyors, builders etc.